cosmos/ibc/spec/ics-24-host-requirements/README.md

 `Key` is as defined above. `Value` is an arbitrary bytestring encoding of a particular data structure.
 Encoding details are left to separate ICSs.

+These functions MUST be permissioned to the IBC handler module (the implementation of which is described in separate standards) only, so only the IBC handler module can `set` the keys which can be read by `get`.
+This can possibly be implemented as a sub-store (prefixed keyspace) of a larger key-value store used by the entire state machine.

 ### Consensus State Introspection

 Host chains MUST provide the ability to introspect their own consensus state, with `getConsensusState`: